plokhotnyuk/jsoniter-scala/README.md

   to inject your custom codecs for adding support of other types or for altering representation in JSON for already supported classes
 - Type aliases are also supported for all types
+- Throws a parsing exception if duplicated keys were detected for a class instance (except maps)
-- Support only acyclic graphs of class instances
+- Support of only acyclic graphs of class instances
+- Order of object field is preserved during serialization
 - Fields with default values that defined in the constructor are optional, other fields are required (no special annotation required)
 - Fields with values that are equals to default values, or are empty options/collections/arrays are not serialized to